Michael Gove suggests Tory donor’s comments would not be deemed ‘extremist’

 Mr Gove noted that he took “these issues incredibly seriously” as someone who was targeted by an extremist who went on to kill Sir David Amess MP.

+“It’s important that these things are done in an objective and considered manner, evidence-based,” the Prime Minister told reporters during a visit to Gloucestershire.

+“And this is about organisations that the Government engages with and making sure that those organisations are not ones that we would consider to be not supporting British values, undermining our democracy.”

-Amid continuing calls for the Tories to return the £10 million Mr Hester has donated to the party, the Communities Secretary reiterated the Government’s line that Mr Hester’s apology should be accepted.
+Amid continuing calls for the Tories to return the £10 million Mr Hester has donated to the party, Mr Sunak and Mr Gove reiterated that his apology should be accepted.

+The Prime Minister said: “When someone has expressed genuine remorse or contrition for what they’ve done, which he has, it’s the right thing to do to accept that.”

 Asked whether the businessman’s apology was genuine if he did not acknowledge his remarks were racist, Mr Gove told Sky News: “I haven’t spoken to Mr Hester, but I think that when someone says that they are sorry, and I understand he’s deeply sorry for these remarks, then my natural inclination is to exercise Christian forgiveness.”